 Other News & Announcements

 The Agency for Health Care Administration (Agency) and its partners are currently working to implement the federal Home and Community-Based (HCB) Settings Rule (CMS-2249-F) that was finalized in January 2014.
-The Agency has published the latest draft of Florida’s Statewide Transition Plan on its Web site for public comment.
-Stakeholders may submit comments to the Agency on the draft Statewide Transition Plan until September 25, 2016.
+The Agency has published the latest draft of Florida’s Statewide Transition Plan on its Web site.

 In order to ensure compliance with the HCB Settings Rule, the State has been conducting on-site reviews of residential and non-residential provider settings.
 The Centers for Medicare and Medicaid Services established criteria that states should use to determine if residential and non-residential settings are presumptively institutional.
 Florida’s Statewide Transition Plan includes a list of settings that the State has verified meet the presumptively institutional criteria.
 As specified in the Statewide Transition Plan, the State has until March 2019 to fully implement the HCB Settings Rule.
 The Agency plans to use the remainder of the implementation time period to work closely with providers to help them achieve compliance with the rule; this includes providing technical assistance to providers in the development of supporting evidence packages that may be submitted to the Centers for Medicare and Medicaid Services for review.